XuegongLab/HGC/README.md

 clustering accuracy and has better scalability to large single-cell data.
 For more information, please refer to the preprint of `HGC` on [bioRxiv](https://doi.org/10.1101/2021.02.07.430106).

+The branch serves for the users with lower R versions.

 ## Installation